onc-healthit/lantern-back-end/README.md

       make update_source_data_prod
       ```

-    2. Run the following command to begin populating the database using the data found in `lantern-back-end/resources/dev_resources`
+    2. Run the following command to begin populating the database using the data found in `lantern-back-end/resources/dev_resources`.
+You must be running Lantern with a development environment by using the command `make run` to start up Lantern.
       -Note: If you are doing development use the `dev_resources` directory as it contains less endpoints which reduces unnecessary load on the servers hosting the endpoints we are querying.

     The populate db script expects the resources directory to contain the following files: